 [UPDATE: In June 2017, Apple updated their MacBook Pro laptops with new processors, more SSD storage and renamed, but not changed, GPUs.
-My recommendations remain the same for these new units, though I added updates below.]
+UPDATE 2: In July, 2018, they updated MacBook Pros again.
+While the technology has changed, my general recommendations remain the same for these new units.
+I’ll add updates for the new gear as I learn more.]

 A frequent email request from readers is help in configuring a computer for video editing.
 There are many options and, sometimes, it is hard to decide the best place to spend your money.